Why Native Plants are Important for Bird Gardens

 Creating a Sustainable Bird Garden

-A sustainable bird garden is one that not only attracts a variety of bird species but also supports the local ecosystem and promotes biodiversity.
+A sustainable bird garden is one that not only attracts a variety of avian species but also supports the local ecosystem and promotes biodiversity.
 By considering the following tips, you can create a sustainable bird garden that benefits both you and the environment.
-If you're interested in attracting other wildlife, you might also consider creating a hedgehog-friendly garden.

 Firstly, choose native plants that provide food and shelter for birds.
 Native plants are adapted to the local climate and soil conditions, making them more resilient and less reliant on fertilizers and pesticides.
 They also provide a natural food source for birds, such as berries, seeds, and nectar.
-Some popular native plants for bird gardens include coneflowers, black-eyed Susans, and milkweed.
-You can learn more about choosing native plants for your garden in our article.
+Some popular native plants for bird gardens include coneflowers, black-eyed susans, and milkweed.